laurencary/Slaque/README.md

 - refactor to receive workspace -> reduce number of actions
 - load all channels in slice of state,
 - add subscribedChannel list to currentWorkspace
+- sort channels and dms by unread first